 Frequently Asked Questions & Answers

 ID cards are made in the Human Resources office which is located Richard Hall Room 228.
-Once an employee receives their ID badge, University Police will issue them a parking pass.
+Once an employee receives their ID badge, Parking Services will issue them a parking pass.

 Your immediate supervisor should have a copy of the latest job description for the position you currently hold, so start by asking them.